Wagner chief accuses Russian military leadership of bombing his forces, vows response - KESQ

 In a series of Telegram posts on Friday, Prigozhin – who has frequently criticized Russia’s traditional military hierarchy – accused them of “trying to deprive us of the opportunity to defend our homes and instead hunt down Wagner PMC.”

-He said his forces were “ready to compromise with the Ministry of Defense to hand over our weapons and find a solution how we will continue to defend our country.
-But these scumbags did not calm down,” adding that “they saw that we weren’t broken and they launched strikes on our camps.’

-“A huge amount of our fighters were killed, our comrades in arms.
+He said strikes were launched “on our camps” and that “a huge amount of our fighters were killed, our comrades in arms.
 We will make a decision about how to respond to these atrocities.
-The next step is ours,” he added.
+The next step is ours.”
+Russia’s Ministry of Defense has denied the claims, calling it an “informational provocation.”

 The mercenary then warned that retribution would be meted out.
 “We will deal with those who destroy Russian soldiers and return to the front, justice for the troops will be restored, and then justice for all of Russia,” he added.